progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	mark = convert_dir_to_mark(dir)

-Zrobisz to poprzez wygenerowanie tablicy z nazwami katalogów, używającej jako indeksu znacznika, ponieważ ten musi być liczbą całkowitą.
+Zrobisz to poprzez wygenerowanie tablicy z nazwami katalogów, która używa jako indeksu znacznika będącego liczbą całkowitą.
 Twoja metoda wygląda więc tak:

 <!-- You’ll do this by creating an array of directories and using the index value as the mark, because a mark must be an integer.
 Your method looks like this: -->